sikrinick/bruce/README.md

   * Select: Tap the OK/Enter key or Right-Arrow/? key

 ## EVIL Portal
-In EVIL Portal mode, BRUCE activates an open WiFi chosen by you (with the input keyboard) with DNS, DHCP and Web servers activated.
+In EVIL Portal mode, BRUCE reads the keyboard input for the SSID and activates a open WiFi, with DNS, DHCP and Web servers activated.
 * EVIL Portal serves a fake login page that claims to provide internet access if you log in.
 * This is a social engineering attack, and will log the username and passwords entered on the page.
 * You can view these credentials by connecting to the portal from your own device and browsing to http://172.0.0.1/creds